Bruswei/git-workshop-24/pages/2-blob.md

 A blob object in Git represents the contents of a file, and this is typically achive by `git add README.md`.
 To create a blob object, you will generate a hash based on the contents of your `README.md` file.

-Before we begin, lets take a look at the .git structure we have currently:
+Before we begin, lets take a look at the .git structure we have currently: (You can achive this with `tree .git` command)

 ```
 .git